All Episodes

 So tell us how it started.

-I mean what so what what are the when would the Tsar and his family rounded up?
+I mean, so what are the when were the Tsar and his family rounded up?

-And in fact who who who sort of who booted him out of office or whatever the phrase is.
+And in fact, who sort of butchered him out of office or whatever the phrase is?

 Well, of course, in 1917, that is when supposedly it is said that the Tsar abdicated, which in an absolute monarchy isn't really a thing.

-You know, there's there was an attempt, of course, people who don't understand the revolution, the initial revolution in February of 1917 and in the uh earlier days, you know, the actual people fomenting revolution, these were what you would call social democrats, liberal democrats, masons, people that wanted a constitution, people that wanted a parliament, people that basically just wanted to integrate into in post-Enlightenment liberal Europe at this point.
+The initial revolution in February of 1917 and in the earlier days, you know, the actual people fomenting revolution, these were what you would call social democrats, liberal democrats, masons, people that wanted a constitution, people that wanted a parliament, people that basically just wanted to integrate into post-Enlightenment liberal Europe at this point.

 And they were the ones that succeeded in turning public opinion, for example, against the Tsar.